gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

 ### Token price

 Cursor enables users to choose major LLMs at their will, but Anthropic Claude is the most popular model family among users (including myself).
-Therefore, I will anchor the standard token price on [Anthropic's official API price](https://claude.com/pricing\#api).
+Therefore, I will anchor the standard token price on {{< newtabref href="https://claude.com/pricing#api" title="Anthropic's official API price" >}}.

 * Input: $3 per million token
 * Output: $15 per million token

 ### Enterprise price discount

 Cursor is a major customer of Anthropic's.
-Even their relationship can be very complicated—Anthropic prefers to directly own AI coding use cases via [Claude Code](https://www.claude.com/product/claude-code).
+Even their relationship can be very complicated—Anthropic prefers to directly own AI coding use cases via {{< newtabref href="https://www.claude.com/product/claude-code" title="Claude Code" >}}.
 It's safe to assume Cursor is paying less than the public price for each token by signing enterprise deals with LLM providers, owning dedicated instances, and using token caching.

 Unless I work at Cursor and manage their operation cost, I won't know the real price per million token for them.
 But I will continue my analysis with 3 price scenarios: